 Images courtesy of Anchor Brewing Co.

 Many might not know the official history of Anchor Brewing.
 Sure, you probably know that Fritz Maytag bought a fifty-one percent stake in the brewery as it headed for bankruptcy in 1965, saving it from certain doom.
 Okay, maybe you didn’t know that.
-Maytag would go on to revolutionize Anchor, brewing some of the San Francisco-based brewery’s most iconic beers.
+Maytag would revolutionize Anchor, brewing some of the San Francisco-based brewery’s most iconic beers.
 For example, Anchor Porter®, Old Foghorn® Barleywine, Christmas Ale, and Liberty Ale®.

 Learn More